Table of contents

 Introduction

-Fares are building blocks for a distributor to form products, product based offers and transport contracts including different carriers/fare providers.
-The fares can be provided by a carrier/fare provider using the OSDM online API as offers for fares or via the offline fare data.
+Fares from different carriers/fare providers are the building blocks for a distributor to form products, product based offers and transport contracts.
+The fares can be provided by a carrier/fare provider using the OSDM online API or via the offline fare data.
 The distributor has the task to combine the fares from different providers into products according the the rules set in the fares.

 By nature the fares are foreseen to be used in combination with other fares, However a fare from one provider could be used to create a product.
 This is mainly done with offline fares as for OSDM online the original products of the provider can be accessed.
 Converting a single online fare from only one provider without combining it is not recommended and might be prohibited by the provider.

 Offline and Online Fares share some data objects, but the data context is different.
-Online Fares are always part of an offer for a specified trip and a specified list of passengers, whereas in Offline Fares this context is missing and the Offline Fares must provide all data required to link them into such a context.
+Online Fares are always part of an offer for a specified trip and a specified list of passengers.
+In Offline Fares this context is missing and the Offline Fares must provide all data required to link them into such a context.

 • Combination Models defining the allowed combinations with other fares